 - o A1.1 Introduction

 - o A1.2 When to use the Agreement

-- A1.3 Completing the Agreement
+- o A1.3 Completing the Agreement

 - o A1.4 Working with Children checks

 - o Standard Agreement

-A1.1 Introduction
+A{1.1} Introduction

-Hostels who are signatories to this Agreement and have ABSTUDY secondary boarders are able to receive ABSTUDY Living Allowance and any unused component of Group 2 School Fees Allowance (if needed), paid in two instalments in each school term.
-Hostels which do not have a contractual agreement with the Commonwealth of Australia (represented by the Department of Human Services) are to be paid fortnightly, in arrears, for eligible students.
+Hostels that are signatories to this Agreement and have ABSTUDY secondary boarders are able to receive ABSTUDY Living Allowance and any unused component of Group 2 School Fees Allowance (if needed), paid in two instalments in each school term.
+Hostels that do not have a contractual agreement with the Commonwealth of Australia (represented by Services Australia) are to be paid fortnightly, in arrears, for eligible students.

 Agreements are valid for up to three years and new Agreements must be renegotiated at the end of each period.
 The Agreement is a legally binding document and as such, no alternations can be made to any of the terms and conditions.
-If there is a need for a clause to be amended at the request of either the Department of Human Services (DHS) or a Hostel, DHS officers should direct the request to the ABSTUDY Help Desk.
-All changes must be cleared by the Department of Social Services (DSS) Governance, Legal and Assurance Group via the DSS/DHS Front Door..
+If there is a need for a clause to be amended at the request of either Services Australia or a Hostel, Services Australia officers should direct the request to the ABSTUDY Help Desk.
+All changes must be cleared by the Department of Social Services (DSS) Governance, Legal and Assurance Group via the DSS/Services Australia Front Door.